Providing telecommunications visibility to the European Commission

 Verify the taxation applied by the different telephony providers of the Commission

 Analytics is able to determine the real cost for each call.
-The solution includes a customizable pricing grid according to different telephone providers.
+The solution includes a customizable pricing grid according to different telephone providers and contracts.
 All unit price calls from each provider used by the Commission are encoded into this pricing grid.
 Depending on the many parameters of the call (origin and destination, gateway used, duration, day of week and time of the calls), the cost is calculated according to the contract provider rules.
 Each month, a crosscheck report is automatically generated by Analytics to reveal possible differences between the provider invoice and the real calculated cost.

 Integrated with the Commission’s IT system and comply with GDPR (data anonymization, configurable data retention period)